The Sound of Progress?

 On the morning of 19 April 1909, a pair of horses attached to an empty waggon belonging to Mr. Cheriton of Down St. Mary, were travelling along the main road toward Lapford Station when they were frightened by the noise of a motor-cycle approaching from behind.
 The horses bolted, carrying the wagon and its driver along uncontrollably at great speed.

 Ultimately, the shaft horse fell, and the leader, disengaging itself from the traces, continued its wild gallop almost as far as Lapford Station, when it stopped, and quietly waited by the side of the hedge.
 In the meantime, the driver held the head of the shaft horse down till assistance arrived, and, after considerable difficulty, the animal was freed from the harness and the waggon.
 It had cast a shoe, and was cut and bruised…

 A pedestrian who was overtaken by the runaways narrowly escaped being knocked down.
 Fortunately, the road was clear of vehicles, otherwise there would have been a very serious disaster.
 Credit is due to the driver for the plucky manner in which he held on to the horses.

-There are several other reports of horses in the village being frightened by the arrival of motor-engines, and no doubt there were numerous unreported incidents.
+There are several other newspaper reports of horses in the village being frightened by the arrival of motor-engines.
+No doubt, there were numerous unreported incidents too.

-Today it is a noise to which we have become accustomed and tolerate.
-But, in 2020, the Covid lockdown silenced daytime engines.
-Birds were able to communicate at distance and their song returned.
-For just a few weeks a part of the village lost to the motor-revolution could once again be experienced.
+Today, motor-engines are a noise to which the village has become accustomed and tolerates.
+In 2020, the Covid lockdown silenced daytime engines.
+Birds were able to communicate at distance, so their song returned.
+For just a few weeks, something that had been lost to the motor-revolution could once again be experienced.